 Anyway, if you are not willing to pay at least 30$ I would just stick with whatever earphone or smartphone microphone you have.

 Hence, if you are not willing to pay at least 100$, an XLR microphone is not an option for you.
-Most of the USB microphone compete in up to a 100$ range because any higher than that and you can buy XLR microphone which will kick USB mic ass.
+Most of the USB microphones compete in up to a 100$ range because any higher than that and you can buy an XLR microphone which will provide higher audio quality compared to USB microphone.

-You can argue that there are plenty XLR microphones below 100$ mark and that is true.
+You can argue that there are plenty of XLR microphones below the 100$ mark and that is true.
 Maybe not plenty, but still it is a significant amount.
 Some that come to mind are:

 - MXL V67G for 75$